owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

     files:scan [options] [--] [<user_id>]...

   Arguments:
-    user_id                will rescan all files of the given user(s)
+    user_id                Will rescan all files of the given user(s)

   Options:
-        --output[=OUTPUT]  Output format (plain, json or json_pretty, default is plain) [default: "plain"] -p, --path=PATH        limit rescan to this path, eg. --path="/alice/files/Music", the user_id is determined by the path and the user_id parameter and --all are ignored
+        --output[=OUTPUT]  Output format (plain, json or json_pretty, default is plain) [default: "plain"] -p, --path=PATH        Limit rescan to this path, eg. --path="/alice/files/Music", the user_id is determined by the path and the user_id parameter and --all are ignored
-    -q, --quiet            Do not output any message --all              will rescan all files of all known users --repair           will repair detached filecache entries (slow) --unscanned        only scan files which are marked as not fully scanned -h, --help             Display this help message
+    -q, --quiet            Do not output any message --all              Will rescan all files of all known users --repair           Will repair detached filecache entries (slow) --unscanned        Only scan files which are marked as not fully scanned -h, --help             Display this help message
     -V, --version          Display this application version
         --ansi             Force ANSI output